crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Arithmetic checks for int256 addition

-The Solidity compiler generates the following (equivalent) code for detecting overflow in signed integer addition:
+The Solidity compiler generates the following (equivalent) code for detecting overflow in signed integer addition below version 0.8.16.

 ```solidity
 /// @notice versions >=0.8.0 && <0.8.16